 When we’re talking about boiling coffee, we’re really talking about brewing it in heated water.
 Let’s have a look at some traditional ways to “boil” coffee.

-The reason cowboy coffee is often bitter, is that the coffee grounds are being boiled and steeped in the water for too long, resulting in over-extraction.
+Cowboy coffee has a reputation of being less than delicious, but it doesn’t have to be (1).
+To make campfire coffee that tastes as good as at home, you just need to take some care in preparing it.
+The reason cowboy coffee is often bitter is that the coffee grounds are being boiled and steeped in the water for too long, resulting in over-extraction.

-The perfect temperature for water used to brew coffee is between 91 and 96 degrees Celsius.
-If it’s hotter than that, it will burn the delicate flavour compounds in the coffee; if it’s colder, the coffee will not extract fully.
+The perfect temperature for water used to brew coffee is between 91 and 96 degrees Celsius (195 - 205 Fahrenheit) (2).
+If it’s hotter than that, it will burn the delicate flavor compounds in the coffee; if it’s colder, the coffee will not extract fully.

 Once the coffee is brewed, you should pour it to mugs or a thermos immediately.
 Since the grounds are left in the bottom of the pot, the brewing process will continue for as long as the coffee is kept in the pot.